JakubDziworski/JakubDziworski.github.io/_posts/2022-11-22-cassandra-updates-ordering.md

 * Use `USING TIMESTAMP` in your `INSERT`/`UPDATE` explicitly.
 If your data already has some notion of timestamps/ordering key you can use it to set timestamp on a row explicitly.
 * Use lightweight transactions, but be aware of decreased performance.
 * If possible, model your column using `COUNTER` type (however it has another set of limitations and quirks).

+If I missed something or some of my conclusions are wrong please let me know in the comments.